i3ass-dev/i3fyra/manifest.d/opts.md

+# options-force-description
+If set virtual positions will be ignored.

+# options-array-description
+ARRAY should be the output of `i3list`.
+It is used to improve speed when **i3fyra** is executed from a script that already have the array, f.i. **i3run** and **i3Kornhe**.

+# options-verbose-description
+If set information about execution will be printed to **stderr**.

+# options-dryrun-description
+If set no window manipulation will be done during execution.

 # options-float-description

 Autolayout.
 If current window is tiled: floating enabled If window is floating, it will be put in a visible container.
 If there is no visible containers.
 The window will be placed in a hidden container.
 If no containers exist, container 'A'will be created and the window will be put there.